 Help the Developer Learn About the Company Culture

-Company culture is the "personality" of your company.
+Company culture is the "personality" of your company, so make sure you include that in your developer onboarding plan.
 It's your shared values, goals, attitudes, and practices.
 It would help if you got the new developer acquainted with your culture so that they can perform well and accelerate at their job.

 To help them understand your company culture, share: